Arturo Murillo: Burning of the Hotel Victoria

-Amid the wave of violence and social turmoil of the 2019 political crisis, on 11 November, Murillo denounced that his Victoria Hotel had been burned down the night prior.
-He alleged that his "work of more than twenty years" had been reduced to ashes by a mob of cocaleros and militants of the MAS "just because it belonged to [him]"; hours prior, President Morales had been forced to resign due to nationwide protests.
+Amid the wave of violence and social turmoil of the 2019 political crisis, on 11 November, Murillo denounced the burning of Hotel Victoria the night before.
+He alleged that his "work of more than twenty years" had been reduced to ashes by a mob of cocaleros and militants of the MAS "just because it belonged to [him]"; hours prior, Morales had been forced to resign due to nationwide protests.
 Murillo's family —three elderly people, including his sister; and two young girls, one one-year-old and the other six— spent eight days in hiding on the bank of a river in the Villa Tunari tropics before being rescued by a land and air police-military operation.

 Minister of Government

-Following Morales' resignation, opposition legislator Jeanine Áñez, a fellow member of the UD alliance, legitimized her succession to the presidency, assuming office as the head of a transitional administration on 12 November.
+Following Morales' resignation, opposition legislator Jeanine Áñez, a member of the UD alliance, legitimized her succession to the presidency and assumed office as the head of a transitional administration on 12 November.
 The following day, she appointed her ministerial cabinet, designating Murillo as minister of government.
 In an interview with Radio Fides on 31 May 2021, former minister of communication Roxana Lizárraga revealed that Murillo's appointment "did not have the backing of many of the [other] ministers […] because he believed that, as a minister of government, he had all the power in the world".
-However, she claimed that his entry into Áñez's cabinet had been sponsored by UN leader Samuel Doria Medina, who she affirmed had suggested Murillo for the position.
-Doria Medina denied the allegations the following day, stating that he wouldn't have had any motive to do so given Murillo's departure from UN in 2018.
+However, she claimed that his entry into Áñez's cabinet had been sponsored by UN leader Samuel Doria Medina, who she confirmed had suggested Murillo for the position.
+Medina denied the allegations the following day, stating that he would not have had any motive to do so given Murillo's departure from UN in 2018.

+During his time in office, Murillo signed the Madrid Charter and joined an alliance of right-wing and far-right politicians organized by the far-right Spanish political party Vox.

 Processes against "sedition"

 Soon after being sworn in, Murillo announced the "hunt" for the "seditious", stating that "this is not going to be a ministry of persecution […].
 But whoever tries to be seditious from tomorrow, take care".
-In particular, he singled out Juan Ramón Quintana, ex-minister of the presidency in the Morales government, whom he called "an animal that is killing people in our country".
-He ended his comments by warning that Quintana and other dissidents should "begin to run because we are going to catch them".
+In particular, he singled out Juan Ramón Quintana, ex-minister of the Morales government, whom he called "an animal that is killing people in our country".
+He ended his comments by warning that Quintana and other dissidents should "begin to run because [he is] going to catch them".
 On 25 November, the Prosecutor's Office issued an arrest warrant against Quintana on charges of sedition and terrorism, with further notices being issued for the ex-minister of cultures Wilma Alanoca.